materialsproject/custodian/docs/index.rst

 The above will gracefully deal with many VASP errors encountered during relaxation.
 For example, it will correct ISMEAR to 0 if there are insufficient KPOINTS to use ISMEAR = -5.

+Using custodian, you can even setup potentially indefinite jobs, e.g. kpoints convergence jobs with a target energy convergence.
+Please see the converge_kpoints script in the scripts for an example.

 API/Reference Docs
 ==================